Knocking Back the Politics Dividing Your Community: Door by Door, Street by Street

 How the Conversation Starts

-“What’s making life harder for you right now?”
+"What is making life harder for you right now?"

 Then we listen.
 Not to catch people out, not to score points, but to understand.
 From there, we connect the dots around the shared pressures people are feeling:

-- The rent is too damn high.
+- The rent is too high.

 - The cost of living is relentless.

-- Poor housing isn’t accidental.
+- Poor housing and insecure tenancies are not accidental.

-And the core message is simple: We deserve better and this is how we get it.
+And the core message is simple: We deserve better, and this is how we get it.

 From Frustration to Power